Everything you need to know about JSON Web Token

 We have covered a lot of things just now.
 Take your time and read it again if something is not clear.
 Here are the most important things related to token generation:

-• Prepare the token payload by adding the needed claims.
+- Prepare the token payload by adding the needed claims.
 Try to add as many registered claims as possible.

-• Decide on which algorithm to use.
+- Decide on which algorithm to use.

-• Make sure to choose a strong secret key and keep it safe.
+claim. - Make sure to choose a strong secret key and keep it safe.

-• Encode the header and payload using base64url and concatenate them using a . period.
+- Encode the header and payload using

-• Create a token signature by running the HMAC-SHA256 hash function on the concatenated header and payload together with the secret key.
+period. - Create a token signature by running the HMAC-SHA256 hash function on the concatenated header and payload together with the secret key.

-• Encode the token signature using base64url.
+- Encode the token signature using

-• Generate compact form by concatenating the encoded header, payload, and signature.
+. - Generate compact form by concatenating the encoded header, payload, and signature.

 Keep in mind that token generation will be slightly different depending on the algorithm you choose to use.
-Here, we have used HMAC-SHA256 by specifying HS256 in the header alg property.
-We will talk more about HS256 and RS256 algorithms later in this guide.
+Here, we have used HMAC-SHA256 by specifying HS256 in the header alg

 Token Verification